mid2SUPAERO/ecoHALE/openaerostruct/docs/aero_walkthrough.rst

 3. Add your design variables, constraints, and objective
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 .. note::
-  This step is only necessary when performing an optimization, not an analysis.
+  This step is only necessary when performing an optimization and is not needed for only analysis.

 With the problem and surfaces defined, we can now add a description of the
 optimization problem.